 Fourth Command –

 If you need to do the module translation, please navigate the following path in your system. app/code/Webkul/CityBasedDelivery/i18n.
-Open the file named en_US.CSV for editing as shown in below screenshot.
+Open the file named en_US.CSV for editing as shown in the below screenshot.

 Once you have opened the file for editing.
 Replace the words after the comma(,) on the right with your translated words.